How to Apply Touch Up Paint Using the Spray Can

 If you have an unpainted surface, either bare metal, plastic, rubber, etc., APPLY PRIMER!
 Primer is made to stick to unpainted surfaces and paint is designed to stick to primer!Professional automotive painters use lots of primer.
 Never use enamel primer, it is not compatible with our paint!
 You can spray primer over unpainted surfaces, existing paint (as long as you have sanded the paint) and over body filler.
 Use primer to cover small imperfections and to build up scratched areas to a smooth surface.
 For deeper scratches, we recommend a product called lacquer putty available at most auto parts stores.
 The putty is applied in several thin coats to slowly build up the surface.
 Use a final coat of primer over the putty.
 Primer has a tendency to shrink so let it dry according to the manufacturers instructions and apply several coats to achieve a smooth surface.
 You can let it dry overnight.

 Tape surrounding areas to protect against over spray.
 Use a tack rag to pick up any foreign matter on the vehicle.
 Spray even, overlapping coats.
 The painted area should be evenly wet with no dry spots.
 You can sand out imperfections later.
 Let the basecoat dry for approximately 20 minutes and then apply a second coat.
 Let the basecoat dry overnight and wet sand the area using 1000 wet and dry sandpaper to sand out imperfections, dust, etc. Spray a final coat of paint over the area but do not sand it.
 Let the paint dry thoroughly before applying clearcoat.
 Usually if you let the paint dry overnight, it will be dry.
-However, in temperatures less than 70 degrees F, it can take much longer.
+However, in temperatures less than 70°F and not over 80°F. it can take much longer.
 For best results, metallic paints should be blended into the surrounding area.

 Paint Spraying-Paint to an edge